drmatheus/to-do-list-ROOM-company/api/README.md

 # To do list API

-API do to do list é responsavel por salvar os tarefas.
+API do to do list é responsavel por gerenciar as tarefas.

 ## Tecnologias Utilizadas